wp-plugins/wp-editor-widget/readme.txt

 This plugin adds a rich text widget where the content is edited using the standard WordPress visual editor which most users already are familiar with.
 It uses the WP core function wp_editor() without adding a custom post type post for each widget making the widget quicker and simpler to edit.

+Feel free to help with developement or issue reporting on [Github](https://github.com/feedmeastraycat/wp-editor-widget)!

 == Screenshots ==

-1. The plugin adds a widget called "WP Editor Widget".
+1. The plugin adds a widget called "Rich text".
 2. In the widget you can add a title, edit the content through a link and choose to output the title or not.
 3. When you click the "Edit content" link the WP Editor appears above the content, much like the Add media button.
-Click "Update and close" and then "Save" to save your content in the widget.
+Click "Save and close" to save your content in the widget.
-4. The widget as displayed in Twenty Twelve.
+4. The widget as displayed in Twenty Fourteen.
 5. You can choose to display the title.
-6. The widget as displayed in Twenty Twelve with title output turned on.
+6. The widget as displayed in Twenty Fourteen with title output turned on.

 == Installation ==